UpsetHoneyBadger/IDEX-ETH-to-USD-price-converter/README.md

 ### Installing

 ```
-Download this repository and unpackage it.
+Download this repository and unpackage it to a folder and remember the location.
 Enable Google chrome developer mode
 ```